 Doctor of Philosophy Candidate (ABD), Criminology

-Associate Professor, Social Sciences Department, Fall 2009 – Summer 2013
+Associate Professor, Social and Behavioral Sciences Department, Fall 2009 – Summer 2013

 Assistant Professor, Social and Behavioral Sciences Department, Fall 2005 – Summer 2009